Eliza Carpenter

-Eliza Carpenter (1851 – December 16, 1924) was a race horse owner and jockey who was born into slavery and achieved success as the only African-American horse racer in early Oklahoma.
+Eliza Carpenter (c.
+1851 – December 16, 1924) was a race horse owner and jockey who was born into slavery and achieved success as the only African-American horse racer in early Oklahoma.
 For more than thirty years she owned and raced a number of Thoroughbred horses in country circuits, winning many races and considerable money.

+Biography

-Born in Virginia some 10 years prior to the outbreak of the American Civil War, at 6 years of age Carpenter was sold to a slave owner in Madison County, Kentucky.
+Carpenter was born in Virginia about 10 years prior to the outbreak of the American Civil War.
+At age 6, Carpenter was sold to a slave owner in Madison County, Kentucky.
 Two years later, at age 8, she was sold to a planter in Missouri.
 Gaining her freedom at the end of the Civil War, she returned to Madisonville, Kentucky, where she learned the business of buying, training, and riding race horses.
 She then moved to Kansas where she purchased several horses.